Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - If using Overwolf, ensure it is disabled or uninstalled.
 - If using a pre-built computer or laptop, close or uninstall any proprietary programs (for example, Omen Gaming Hub).
 - Update to the most recent graphics card drivers.
+- Right click the Uranium Fever folder and uncheck Read-only.
 - Restart your computer.
 - Re-run the Uranium Fever Wabbajack Installer.
 This process will repair errors and is much quicker than the initial installation.
 - Ensure that the Tale of Two Wastelands’ filepath and mod size match the instructions in [Installing Tale of Two Wastelands (TTW)](https://uraniumfever.net/docs/setupinstructions/#-installing-tale-of-two-wastelands-ttw-).